rui-ren/Lost-circulation/README.md

 so we can use the green function and boundary integration to calculate the pressure change of fault.

 See the pressure change code of Dr. Younis!

+Non-isotherm hydraulic model, when comparision with the field data, the error only for 0.63% !!!!!!!!!!